uk-gov-mirror/hmcts.idam-forgerock-images/README.md

 # IDAM ForgeRock Images Builder

 The goal of this script is to build Docker images containing ForgeRock used for local development.
+The following images/services are included:

+- ForgeRock AM
+- ForgeRock DS
+- ForgeRock IDM
+- Postgres shared database

+This repository uses the `cnp-idam-packer` repository (as git submodule) to source the FR configuration from.

 ## Prerequisites